amutake/satsukita-andon.com/README.md

   - require h2.jar
   - backup-ed files are in /backup directory

-If you want to change port-number, edit `andon` file and change `PID` variable to another number.
+If you want to change port-number, edit `andon` file and change `port` variable to another number.

 Branches
 --------